QuentinRa/blog.quentinra.dev/programming-languages/low-level/system_calls/index.md

 int open(const char *pathname, int flags, mode_t mode);
 ```

 This function returns an `int`, usually called `fd`, short for **file descriptor**, and is used by other system calls.
-If you didn't know, there are 3 already open file descriptors:
+If you didn't know, there are already three open file descriptors:

 * stdin, standard input: `0`
 * stdout, standard output: `1`